icy-arctic-fox/spectator/README.md

 so they are exempt for the current time.
 However, please test all code locally with an example spec file.

+Documentation is automatically generated and published to GitLab pages.
+It can be found here: https://arctic-fox.gitlab.io/spectator

 Contributors
 ------------